TRMSC/moodle-ctest-generator/README.md

 ## How to

-Start creating C-Tests for Moodle on the GitHub-Page of this repository where you can also find information about the concept of the testing concept:
+Start creating C-Tests for Moodle on the GitHub-Page of this repository where you also can find information about the testing concept:

 __[:arrow_right: Open C-Test Generator for Moodle](https://trmsc.github.io/moodle-ctest-generator/)__